 Just make sure that your swimsuit offers adequate support for your belly bump.
-If not, don’t push yourself too hard, as this may cause injury.
+If not, don’t push yourself too hard, which may cause injury.

 Also, do NOT dive in the water head-first.

-You will have to lean back a bit, so you don’t hit your bump on the water’s surface.
+You must lean back to avoid hitting your bump on the water’s surface.

 9. Fancy a stroll?

 It’s not just about swimming while pregnant!
-Leave your flip-flops in the car if you want to walk by the sea.
+Leave your flip-flops in the car to walk by the sea.

-There are lots of little gravel on most beaches, so you can easily slip when wearing them.
+Most beaches have little gravel, so you can easily slip when wearing them.

 Also, if there is no boardwalk or path near the water’s edge, stay away from it just in case.

-Walking barefoot on sand can be too much for your feet when pregnant, significantly since its surface varies all over the place.
+Walking barefoot on sand can be too much for your feet when pregnant since its surface varies everywhere.